E-Sh4rk/KururinTAS/README.md

 Changelog:
  - Use real game tiles for walls rendering
- - Show checkpoints and ending zones more accurately
+ - Show healing/ending zones more accurately